Digp/veriNA3d-dev/README.md

 `queryHetAtms`: HETATM entities in structure (includes modified residues, ions and ligands)

-`hasHetAtm`: Checks wether a a given structure contains a particular HETATM entity
+`hasHetAtm`: Checks wether a a given structure contains a particular HETATM entity.
+It makes use of queryHetAtms

 `queryModres`: Modified residues